Document archive vs audit-ready evidence model

 - Whitepaper: Preferentiele oorsprong zonder risico: ROSA, BOI, and REX guidance with checklist templates for first audit sprint.

-- AI-driven origin classification with explainability: How explainable AI improves origin classification accuracy, reduces disputes, and satisfies EU AI Act transparency requirements.
+- AI-driven origin classification with explainability: How explainable AI improves origin classification accuracy, reduces disputes, and supports transparency-focused customs workflows.

 - Comparison: manual origin workflows vs PSRA: Showcase traceability and workflow speed-up versus spreadsheet process.